-Major shipping hubs are less than a day from Southwest Ohio, including the DHL international aur hib, UPS, Fedex, and Amazon’s air hub.
+Major shipping hubs are less than a day from Southwest Ohio, including the DHL international air hub, UPS, Fedex, and Amazon’s air hub.
 That means packages sent to or from Southwest Ohio can reach most of the United States in 2-3 days.

-Ohio also have great transcontinental highway and rail access, making it ideal as a distribution hub when you need to split large shipments.
+Ohio also has great transcontinental highway and rail access, making it ideal as a distribution hub when you need to split large shipments.

 Does your prep center offer fulfillment?
 Can they send some items to FBA, and send others directly to consumers?